keesiemeijer/related-posts-by-taxonomy/readme.txt

 = 2.7.3 =
 * Enhancement
 	* Add a function used in the templates for the no posts found message (to make it filterable).
-	* Update gallery to format changes made in the WordPress gallery.
+	* Update gallery with the HTML changes made in the WordPress 5.3 gallery.
 	* Add accessibility to the gallery figure element.
 * Deprecated
 	* The 'terms' and 'related' arguments are deprecated in favor of the 'include_terms' argument.
 		* The 'include_terms' argument now uses the included terms without restrictions.
 		* The default value for the 'related' argument changed from boolean true to null.
-		* Set the 'related' argument to a boolean true to have the old restrictions back.
+		* Set the 'related' argument to boolean true to have the old restrictions back.

 = 2.7.2 =
 * Bug Fixes